nfriend/website-3.0/_drafts/2024-11-25-useful-things-ive-3d-printed.md

 ## Dryer lint filter handle

 One of my earliest functional prints was a new lint filter handle for my in-laws' ancient dryer.
-The original handle had snapped off years ago and they has been using pliers to pull it out since then!
+The original handle had snapped off years ago and they had been using pliers to pull it out since then!

 <figure>
     <img loading="lazy" src="{{ '/assets/img/useful-things-ive-3d-printed/lint_trap_without_handle.jpg' | relative_url }}" alt="The lint filter without a handle" />